 Fortunately, simply getting a malicious text doesn’t mean hackers will start plundering your hard-earned cash.
 That said, it’s good practice to stay cautious about phishing attempts.

-How someone can hack your phone by text
+How can someone hack my phone by text?

 An easy method for hackers to plague your device with nasty malware is by disguising themselves as an official, well-known entity.
 This is known as phishing, as it lures potential victims into forking over their private information or simply clicking a link.
 While email phishing attacks are common, text messages from fake companies also happen frequently.